Dre Campbell Farm

 2. Fertilizer

 Some gardeners have also had good results using molasses for tomato plants.
-It gives the plants a boost of energy and makes tomatoes sweeter.
+It gives the plants a boost of energy and makes the tomatoes sweeter.

-Let the mixture dissolve and use it to fertilize your plants.
+Let the mixture dissolve, and use it to fertilize your plants.

 3. Add to Compost